khulnasoft-lab/design.khulnasoft.com/contents/get-started/uik-release-notes.md

 ### Additions

-- Add component specific heading text styles for alert, banner, drawer, and modal.
+- Added component-specific heading text styles for alert, banner, drawer, and modal.
 More details in [#1652](https://gitlab.com/gitlab-org/gitlab-services/design.gitlab.com/-/issues/1652) and in the **Changes** section below.

 ### Enhancements